covertg/m3u-download/README.md

 ## Notes (READ ME)
   * **This script is intended for personal use only.** Please use it responsibly.
-  * It only works on M3U streams that list the songs themselves, not streams that list other lists.
-For example, it cannot download the M3U returned from GMusicProxy's `get_all_playlists`, because it only contains a list of other lists.
+  * This only works on M3U streams that list the songs themselves, not streams that list other lists.
+For example, this cannot download the M3U returned from GMusicProxy's `get_all_playlists`, because it only contains a list of other lists.
+  * This may not download some uploaded music that is not in Google's own catalog.
+This is a limitation/bug of gmusicproxy.
   * Distributed under GPLv2.